 80.-(1.)
-The Chief Postmaster or any person authorized in Chief Postmaster that behalf by the Chief Postmaster may by the like direction enter into a contract with any other person for the construction and maintenance of any telegraph line by such person for the Chief Postmaster or for his own use.
+The Chief Postmaster or any person authorized in Chief Postmaster that behalf by the Chief Postmaster may by the like direction enter may construction of into a contract with any other person for the construction and maintenance of any telegraph line by such person for the Chief Postmaster or for his own use.